yl-miao/Reddit-Recommendation-System/README.md

 sg.ipynb: the core of our project: using GNN to build a recommendation system

-keyword_extractor/community_keyword_extractor.ipynb: extract keywords from subreddit descriptions
+community_keyword_extractor.ipynb: extract keywords from subreddit descriptions

-mbti/mbti_classification.ipynb: using DistilBERT to build an MBTI classifier
+mbti_classification.ipynb: using DistilBERT to build an MBTI classifier

 (In preprocess.ipynb we also used a CSV called [reddit_data.csv](https://www.kaggle.com/datasets/colemaclean/subreddit-interactions).
 This dataset is rather large (~500MB) so we didn't include the binary in this repo.
 This CSV is only used in preprocess, not in training!
 We just have to use our own generated CSVs for training.)